evertrust/ansible-role-horizon/README.md

 The provisioning of your Horizon licence and the different configuration files needed for Horizon to run properly, based on their respective templates:
 - Deployment of license file to `/opt/horizon/etc/horizon.lic`
 - Updates to `/etc/hosts` with cluster node entries
-- Generation of `/etc/default/horizon` with JVM, Play, MongoDB, and Pekko cluster settings
+- Generation of `/etc/default/horizon` with JVM, Play, MongoDB, and Akka cluster settings
 - Configuration of hosts.allowed whitelist
 - Nginx symlink creation